TILT: Teens in Leadership Training

 At times, they may have direct interaction with the coach or facilitator.
 They will relate to the participants from the perspective that they are capable/responsible of effectively handling the circumstances in their life, and that they can commit to extraordinary accomplishments.
 The coach or facilitator will also ask them to take personal responsibility rather than being powerless in the face of life’s obstacles.
 These interactions are an opportunity to examine the limitations of their world-view, therefore they may feel challenged or uncomfortable in going outside of their comfort zone.

-During the 2-day session, it is important that they get sufficient rest and food.
+During either the 1 day or the 2-day session, it is important that they get sufficient rest and food.
 For each day of the training, there will be a 10-15 minute break every 2-3 hours, and a 1-1.5 hour break in the late afternoon.
 Be sure they eat a sustaining meal each day before coming to the training.

 Register Now

-1. To register yourself, or your child, please start by filling out the form below.
+- To register, please start by filling out the form below.

-3. Please leave us a donation to help support future events for your child and others.
+- Please leave us a donation to help support future events for your teen and others.

 We rely on donations to support our TILT programs and seminars.